VR314/notion-word-count/README.md

 ## Install

 - Find the latest release (right sidebar in Github) and download + extract the zip file.
 - Navigate to [`chrome://extensions`](chrome://extensions/) and press `Load unpacked` in the top left.
-Then, choose the `notion-word-count` folder.
+Then, choose the `dist` folder from inside the extracted folder.
 The extension should be working now!

 ---
 ## Development